junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Never," Castiel answers steadily.

 "Your loss," Lucifer says easily, swiveling to behind their back.
-"I heard you're quite a torturer yourself, that's why Michael likes you so much.
-Let's see if torturing a torturer works just as good as the torturer tortures a, uh, not-torturer.
+"I heard you're quite a torturer yourself; that's why Michael likes you so much.
+Let's see if torturing a torturer works just as well as the torturer tortures a, uh, not-torturer.
 Hey, you might end up picking up some tricks from me.
 You're welcome."

 An unbearably sharp pain shoots straight from behind their back, from a limb that feels more like a part of the soul than the body.
-Jimmy and Castiel cries out at the same time, one inside the body, one outside.
+Jimmy and Castiel cry out at the same time, one inside the body, one outside.
 Lucifer lets out a satisfying laugh from behind them.

 "Isn't that the best music?" he comments, cutting down a second time.

 Jimmy sees black feathers falling to the floor at the peripheral of his eyes.
 Lucifer drags the side of the wing over, bending it forward, cutting it through the bones and feathers.

 *Oh God.
-It's the angel's wings that's been tearing apart.*
+It's the angel's wings that are being torn apart.*

 "Castiel!
 Why don't you fight back?"
 Jimmy yells inside his body, looking for the angel.